robofit/patbot_self_driving/README.md

 The system operates in two different modes:

 **Mode 1:**  The main idea  is to let the PatrolBot to navigate forward till an obstacle boundary is reached, then the mobile robot (MR) turns to the left with a small angle till it finds space to move forward.
 It keeps rotating and moving forward till a full rotation takes place.
 After that, it starts turning to the right and moving forward till a full rotation also takes place.
 This process repeats constantly and by doing so, the MR covers all the empty space of the area.
 The **mode 1** can be launched by the file  **roslaunch patbotsd patbotsd_navigation.launch**.
-This mode was tested in a bit cluttered  corridor and it was found that the robot got stuck in a loop  in certain areas, whereas when it was tested on a clutter open area space the navigation was successful.
+This mode is suitable for a open area where the robot can move freely in the middle.